esesmuedgars/IdeaKit/README.md

 ### Auto Layout in Swift

 Auto Layout constraints empower us to create views that dynamically adjust to different size classes and positions.
 The constraints will make sure that views dynamically respond to both internal and external changes.
-In his [video](https://www.youtube.com/watch?v=emojd8GFB0o), [Chris Ching](https://twitter.com/codewithchris) teaches how to size and position user interface elements by setting constraints in Interface Builder, [Antoine van der Lee](https://twitter.com/twannl) has an [article](https://www.avanderlee.com/swift/auto-layout-programmatically) that will help you create constraints programmatically, and [Paul Hudson](https://twitter.com/twostraws) had created a [cheat sheet](https://www.hackingwithswift.com/articles/140/the-auto-layout-cheat-sheet) addressing common Auto Layout requirements.
+In his [video](https://www.youtube.com/watch?v=emojd8GFB0o), [Chris Ching](https://twitter.com/codewithchris) teaches how to size and position user interface elements by setting constraints in an Interface Builder, [Antoine van der Lee](https://twitter.com/twannl) has an [article](https://www.avanderlee.com/swift/auto-layout-programmatically) that will help you create constraints programmatically, and [Paul Hudson](https://twitter.com/twostraws) had created a [cheat sheet](https://www.hackingwithswift.com/articles/140/the-auto-layout-cheat-sheet) addressing common Auto Layout requirements.

 ## Tutorials